Accessibility Statement

 Scent

-The Christine Center is not scent-free, though GLACIER organizers request that attendees do not wear strong scents in workshops and in common areas.
+The Christine Center is not scent-free, though GLACIER organizers request that attendees do not wear strong scents in workshops, jams and in common areas.

 Dance Space and Workshops